 From choosing the fruit to how to display it, read on for the Ultimate Fruit Platter Recipe!

-What is the best fruit for a fruit tray?
+What is the best fruit to use?

 It goes without saying that fresh seasonal fruit is best for your fruit tray.